trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 Have a look at it [here](#spec-up-improvements) and be informed that Spec-Up is a longer running open source project that [originated in DIF](https://github.com/decentralized-identity/spec-up).
 ToIP will invest in improvements to it in 2024.
 And offers these improvements as PRs to the DIF repo.

-Here we focus on the informative aspects of the technical specification: what is it, why are we programming this and how to use it.
+Here, we focus on the informative aspects of the technical specification: what it is, why we are programming it, and how to use it.

 It is possible to include references to terms from external spec-up generated specifications.
 To include a source you would like to pull references from, include an external_specs array in your spec config.
 The value should be a key/value object where the key is used in the external reference below, and the value should be the URL of the external spec.